Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Related work

-\paragraph{Overthinking Problem.} DeepSeek R1 demonstrates that long reasoning ability of LLM can be activated by RL\citep{deepseekr1}, however Large Reasoning Models have a severe overthinking problem which manifests as having to think a lot even about simple questions\citep{wuWhenMoreLess2025}.
-For concise reasoning, there are many solutions\citep{suiStopOverthinkingSurvey2025}. \citet{wangWaitWeDont2025} found that if the self-reflection tokens such as “Wait” and “Hmm” are suppressed, the response length will decrease up to 27\%–51\%. \citet{liaoLostBeginningReasoning2025}'s work claim that the first reasoning step is crucial.
+DeepSeek R1 demonstrates that long reasoning ability of LLM can be activated by RL~\cite{deepseekr1}, however Large Reasoning Models have a severe overthinking problem which manifests as having to think a lot even about simple questions~\cite{wuWhenMoreLess2025}.
+For concise reasoning, there are many solutions~\cite{suiStopOverthinkingSurvey2025}.
+One of solutions~\cite{wangWaitWeDont2025} is that if the self-reflection tokens such as “Wait” and “Hmm” are suppressed, the response length will decrease up to 27\%–51\%.
+Another finding is~\cite{liaoLostBeginningReasoning2025} that the first reasoning step is crucial.
 Choosing a correct first reasoning step will reduce the inference cost up to 70\%.
 Moreover, some works start with improving the RL algorithm.
-Using length-dependent rewards and advantage reweighting can make response length align with the difficulty of the question\citep{zhangGRPOLEADDifficultyAwareReinforcement2025}.
-GFPO\citep{shrivastavaSampleMoreThink2025} proposes two metrics: token efficiency and response length for group filtering in GRPO which reduce the response length 46-71\% with response length and 71-85\% with token efficiency.
-In addition to modifying the algorithms themselves, there are also works proposing new training paradigms, such as Multi-Stage RL\citep{tuLearningWhenThink2025}, D-CoT\citep{wangDynamicChainofThoughtAdaptive2025}, QFFT\citep{liuQFFTQuestionFreeFineTuning2025}, IBPO\citep{yuThinkSmarterNot2025}.
+Using length-dependent rewards and advantage reweighting can make response length align with the difficulty of the question~\cite{zhangGRPOLEADDifficultyAwareReinforcement2025}.
+GFPO~\cite{shrivastavaSampleMoreThink2025} proposes two metrics: token efficiency and response length for group filtering in GRPO which reduce the response length 46-71\% with response length and 71-85\% with token efficiency.
+In addition to modifying the algorithms themselves, there are also works proposing new training paradigms, such as Multi-Stage RL~\cite{tuLearningWhenThink2025}, D-CoT~\cite{wangDynamicChainofThoughtAdaptive2025}, QFFT~\cite{liuQFFTQuestionFreeFineTuning2025}, IBPO~\cite{yuThinkSmarterNot2025}.
 Unlike these works, our work uses TECA to analyze the process of reasoning and propose CER which will lead model to learn ``Explore Briefly, Then Decide'' thinking paradigm.